Help Students Set SMART Goals for the New Year

 Time bound

-By using the SMART goal-setting system with their children, parents can teach them a valuable life skill and help establish a pattern of achievement.
+By using the SMART goal-setting system with your child, you can teach them a valuable life skill and help establish a pattern of achievement year-over-year.

 A typical goal for a student might be “I want to get better grades.”
 Admirable, but not SMART.